How Do I Calculate XAUUSD Trading Margin

 This means you borrow $100 for each $1 you have on your account.

-In other terms your online broker provides you $100 dollars for each $1 dollar on your account.
-This is what is known as leverage.
+In other words, your online brokerage gives you $100 for every $1 you have in your account, which is known as leverage.

-This means that if you open an account with $1,000 and your leverage option is 100:1, then you get $100 for every $1 you which you have on your account, the total amount which you will control is:
+For example, if you open an account with $1,000 and your leverage is set at 100:1, you will control $100 for every $1 in your account.
+This means the total amount you manage would be:

 If for 1 dollar the online broker provides you 100